greenfieldhq/OLD-greenfieldhq.github.io/_posts/2015-01-27-continuous-integration-with-rails-ember-cli-and-circleci.md

 I recommend checking out the [dotenv][dotenv] and [ember-cli-dotenv][ember-cli-dotenv] projects if your application requires the use of environment variables for configuration.
-You can easily set these up on the CircleCI through their web interface.
+You can easily set these up on CircleCI through their web interface.

 ## Additional Steps